25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Sorting_Algorithms.md

 # Sorting Algorithms

+Sorting is the process of arranging the elements of a list or array in a specific order, typically in ascending or descending order

 Here is how we formally define the sorting problem:

 - **Input**: A sequence of $n$ numbers $(a1, a2, ..., an)$